 - Fuel Surcharges and Airport Taxes

-- 9 Nights at centrally located Single/Private Room accommodations
+- 9 Nights at centrally located Single/Private Room accommodations in double occupancy

 - Transfers as per itinerary